 The DSE shall delineate the presence and extent of streams, lakes, or waterways affected by Illinois Tollway projects.
 The DSE shall establish the potential for impacts related to floodplain encroachment; bridge and culvert hydraulics; stormwater detention storage; water quality; and determine and design mitigation measures taking into account Illinois Tollway current practices and the federal, state, local, and other specific agency requirements, as necessary.
-The DSE shall perform the special studies, as necessary, and prepare the permit application submittals, as directed by the Illinois Tollway.
+The DSE shall perform the special studies, as necessary, and prepare and submit IDNR-OWR permit applications, as directed by the Illinois Tollway.

-Studies related to drainage, streams, lakes, or waterways shall be performed by staff members that are familiar with the application of the Illinois Tollway DDC and the related federal, state, and local stormwater regulations.
+Studies related to drainage, streams, lakes, or waterways shall be performed by staff members that are familiar with the application of the Illinois Tollway DDM and the related federal, state, and local stormwater regulations.
 It is the responsibility of the DSE to be knowledgeable in the current practices of hydrology, hydraulics, and highway drainage design, and to provide cost-effective solutions for handling the stormwater runoff from Illinois Tollway facilities.
 An Illinois Professional Engineer with at least three years' experience in drainage design shall certify the study.

 The main drainage issues related to streams, lakes, and waterways shall be investigated and addressed at the beginning of the project.
 A first step in project development is to perform a detailed field inspection and to submit the ESIS Part I. This provides the basis for assessing the environmental issues related to streams, lakes, and waterways so that the DSE can address adequate measures to mitigate the potential impacts of the proposed project.
-The ESIS Part I submittal shall be completed on e-Builder.
+The ESIS Part I submittal shall be completed on the Web-Based Program Management (WBPM) system.